 The functional currency for certain of our foreign operations is determined to be the local currency.
-Accordingly, we translate assets and liabilities of these foreign entities from their local currencies to U.S. dollars using period-end exchange rates while income and expense accounts are translated at monthly average rates.
-The resulting translation adjustments are recorded in other comprehensive income as "Foreign currency translation adjustments" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Accordingly, we translate assets and liabilities of these foreign entities from their local currencies to U.S. dollars using period-end exchange rates and translate income and expense accounts at monthly average rates.
+The resulting translation adjustments are recorded in other comprehensive income (loss) as "Foreign currency translation adjustments" in our Consolidated Statements of Operations and Comprehensive Income (Loss).

-Gains and losses resulting from re-measurement of the foreign currency denominated assets, liabilities, and transactions into U.S. dollars are recognized in "Other, net" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Gains and losses resulting from re-measurement of the foreign currency denominated assets, liabilities, and transactions into the functional currency are recognized in "Other, net" in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 We occasionally enter into forward exchange contracts to mitigate foreign currency exchange risks related to certain of our assets and liabilities and forecasted transactions.
-These forward contracts are not designated as qualified hedges and, therefore, changes in the fair values of these derivatives are recognized in earnings, thereby offsetting the current earnings effect of the re-measurement of any related foreign currency assets and liabilities.
-For the years ended December 31, 2012, 2011 and 2010, the net transactions gains and losses that resulted from the re-measurement of the foreign currency and the related derivative gains and losses were not material in each of the periods presented herein.
+These forward contracts are not designated as qualified hedges and, therefore, changes in the fair values of these derivatives are recognized in earnings.
+For the years ended December 31, 2013, 2012 and 2011, the net transactions gains and losses that resulted from the re-measurement of the foreign currency and the related derivative gains and losses were not material in each of the periods presented herein.